bioglaze/breakout/README.md

 breakout
 ========

 A simple breakout game written in D. Not yet playable.
-Contains Derelict libraries compiled for OS X.
+Contains Derelict libraries compiled for OS X and Win32.